-There are few things more terrifying to a collegiette than a pregnancy scare, regardless of the situation.
+There are few things more terrifying to someone than a pregnancy scare, regardless of the situation.
 Your period is a day late, then two, and before you know it, you’re in full-on panic mode.
-Whether you’re single, you’re casually dating or you’ve been in a committed relationship for years, a missed period is bound to lead to panic and spiraling thoughts for anyone.
-During a potential pregnancy, it can be difficult to think straight and figure out what your next move should be, which is why we’re here to provide you with some advice on what to do if you think you might be pregnant.
+Whether you’re single, casually dating or you’ve been in a committed relationship for years, a missed period is bound to lead to panic and spiraling thoughts for anyone.
+During a potential pregnancy, it can be difficult to think straight and figure out what your next move should be.
+Here’s what to do if you think you might be pregnant.

 First, write down the dates of your last period as well as the date you were supposed to get your period.
 There’s a chance you miscounted and you’re actually not late, but if you are, it’s important to have accurate information about your missed period.

 As for when you should be worried, it’s largely based on your own body.
 If your period fluctuates, meaning that it typically comes a few days early or late, give yourself a few extra days to see if you get it.
 If your period typically arrives right on time (to the day), then even a day or two late would be enough to consider the possibility that you might be pregnant.

 Make an appointment with a professional.